+Prophet Jesus

-Prophet Jesus The Great messenger
+The Great Messenger

-Jesus in Islam is a messenger of God who had been sent to guide 'Bani Israel', the Children of Israel, with a new scripture, the 'Injil' or the Gospel.
+Jesus in Islam is a Messenger of God who had been sent to guide the Children of Israel (Banī Isrāīl) with a new scripture, the Injīl (gospel).

 The Qur'an states that Mary gave birth to Jesus without a man having touched her, a miraculous event which occurred by the decree of God.